Hypersensitivity Nephropathy

 Epidemiology

-Obtaining estimates of prevalence is difficult, especially because the criterion standard diagnostic test is a renal biopsy.
+Obtaining estimates of prevalence is difficult, especially because the criterion standard diagnostic test is a kidney biopsy.
 Until a noninvasive means of making a reliable diagnosis is available, accurate data will probably not be available.

 Prognosis

-If acute interstitial nephritis is detected early and the offending agent is removed, the patient will most likely recover baseline renal function.
+If acute interstitial nephritis is detected early and the offending agent is removed, the patient will most likely recover baseline kidney function.
 If the diagnosis is overlooked or if the patient is rechallenged with the same offending agent, the initial inflammatory response may become chronic, leading to fibrosis and tubular atrophy.

 The prognosis is further delineated by the pathology found at biopsy.
 Patients with a diffuse infiltrate have a poorer prognosis than those without.
 In addition, the presence of 1-6% neutrophils in the infiltrate suggests a poorer prognosis.